somphene/somphene.github.io/log/_posts/2020-01-30-algebraic-topology.md

 ---
 ### Interior of any cover of Topological Space is also its cover.
 * Notes will be up soon.
 * Proof by induction on $$n$$.
-Use of barycenter and barycentric decomposition of n-simplexes.
+Use of barycenter and barycentric subdivision of n-simplexes.